Chapter 327 — Manufactured Home Repossession Security Act of 1975

 License Required; Renewal; Fees

-No one may operate a manufactured home park or campground without a license from the Department of Health.
+No one may operate a manufactured home park or recreational camping area in Minnesota without first obtaining an annual …

 327.16